JohannesSKunz/IsHospitalQuality/README.md

 This repository contains replication files and data for [Kunz and Propper (2022)](https://www.sciencedirect.com/science/article/pii/S0094119022000493); more details can be found in the paper.

 The analysis is based on several external datasets that we do not re-post here since they are held by different entities.
-Here we describe how to access them and provide our codes.
-We are encouraging any replication attempt and interested readers shall not hesitate to contact [Johannes Kunz](mailto:johannes.kunz@monash.edu) about any of these.
+Here, we describe how to access them and provide our codes.
+We are encouraging any replication attempt, and interested readers should not hesitate to contact [Johannes Kunz](mailto:johannes.kunz@monash.edu) about any of these.
 For brevity, we exclude the multitude of replication files for the Appendix version but are happy to provide these upon request.

-We first explain the crosswalk and then present an example of how the crosswalk of HRR variates (hospital quality) and County-level outcomes (deaths from Covid-19) can be applied.
+We first explain the crosswalk and then present an example of how the crosswalk of HRR variates (hospital quality) and County-level outcomes (deaths from COVID-19) can be applied.

 ## Crosswalk